Bicycle vs Auto Accident Attorney in Rancho Cucamonga

 According to the National Highway Traffic Safety Administration, in 2013 there were 743 cyclists killed and an estimated 48,000 injured in motor vehicle traffic crashes and when broken down by state, California leads the list with the most bicycle fatalities.
 Cyclist deaths account for 2 percent of all major motor vehicle traffic fatalities and injured cyclists make up 2 percent of all people injured in traffic crashes during the year.
 Cyclist fatalities have been rising steadily since 2010, a total of a 19 percent increase.

 Cyclists in urban and suburban settings are most likely to be injured or killed in a traffic accident when compared to their rural counterparts.
 In a place like Rancho Cucamonga & San Bernardino in the Inland Empire, fatal bicycle accidents are statistically more likely to occur.
+In accidents like this, a wrongful death attorney can help.

 Bicycle accident injuries can be more severe than other traffic accidents due to the exposed nature of the bicycle rider.
 While drivers and passengers in cars may be protected by a steel frame and seat belts, bicycle riders have none of the safety features as others who they share the road with.